MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 ______________________

-See LICENSE.txt for the GNU GENERAL PUBLIC LICENSE
+See COPYING.txt for the GNU GENERAL PUBLIC LICENSE

 ADDITIONAL TERMS:  The Doom 3 BFG Edition GPL Source Code is also subject to certain additional terms.
 You should have received a copy of these additional terms immediately following the terms and conditions of the GNU GPL which accompanied the Doom 3 BFG Edition GPL Source Code.
 If not, please request a copy in writing from id Software at id Software LLC, c/o ZeniMax Media Inc., Suite 120, Rockville, Maryland 20850 USA.